 I took a 75l Karrimor rucksack on my first year out.
 I thought it was all that I needed at the time, with plenty of space.
 But since then I have learnt that less is more.
 I definitely overpacked for that trip.
-Don’t get me wrong, that backpack has a special place in my heart, but I now see it as far too big.
+Don’t get me wrong, that backpack has a special place in my heart, but I now see it as far too big for travel.

 The Design Of The Backpack

 By the design of the backpack, I mean things like the material and straps.
 Generally, the bigger backpacks have more straps for comfort and the amount of padding is also an important feature.
-The design can be standard or women’s, but don’t take that as law, make sure the design fits you and is comfortable.
+The design can be male, female or unisex, but don’t take that as law, make sure the design fits you and is comfortable.

-The material of your chosen backpack should be thick and lightweight.
-It should also be water resistant (if not completely waterproof) as it’ll probably happen at least once when you have to walk from the train station to the hostel and it starts lashing it down.
+The material of your chosen travel backpack should be thick and lightweight.
+It should also be water-resistant (if not completely waterproof) as it’ll probably happen at least once that when you have to walk from the train station to the hostel it’ll start lashing it down.
 You want the backpack to keep your gear dry if you have to walk through some drizzle.

 Back And Chest Strap

-The chest strap helps to distribute the weight of the backpack and ensure that it is secure.
-Adjustability is vital to ensure the backpack fits correctly and with many larger backpacks the height of these straps can be adjusted to the length of your back.
+The chest strap helps to distribute the weight of the travel backpack and ensures that it is secure.
+Adjustability is vital to make sure that the backpack fits correctly and with many larger backpacks, the height of these straps can be adjusted to the length of your back.
 Another important feature for larger backpacks is if the straps are padded – important when you’re carrying heavy loads.

 Once again, these straps should be adjustable, for the correct fit, and padded, for comfort.
 Ensure the padding in the shoulder straps are thick and made of one piece of material.
 This makes it less likely that the padding will split and thin out.
-The padding in the shoulder straps help to take pressure off your shoulders and lower back.
+The padding in the shoulder straps helps to take the pressure off your shoulders and lower back.
 This makes travelling with your backpack for long periods much easier.

 You’ve guessed it, look for an adjustable and padded hip belt on larger backpacks.
 The hip belt helps to distribute the load and secure the backpack around your hips.
 70% of your load should be on your hips to reduce the strain on your back (and so less future back problems).